 Top Gluten-Free Onion Soup Mix Brands You Should Try

-Everyone knows that Lipton is the OG of onion soup mixes.
+Everyone loves Lipton onion soup mix, but is it gluten-free?
 Unfortunately, there are no gluten-free Lipton onion soup mixes on the market, so we put together this list of gluten-free onion soup mix brands you can trust.
 Some of them are so good that they just might become your new favorite!

 We may earn an affiliate commission at no extra cost to you if you buy through our links.
 We promise we’ll only share products that provide value to the gluten-free community.